 HERE ARE TWO, partly competing tenets of welfare state ideals.
-As safety nets, welfare states aim to help people to survive periods of time where their fundamental living requirements are put to test and subsequently to maintain their faith and confidence in the future.
-Based on a tax base deriving from broad participation in paid labour, the state, its services and benefit models can compensate for different types of deficiencies that people encounter in life.
-The other tenet is that of investment in capabilities of citizens that reach groups of people and their abilities widely.25 The goal of the welfare state is then to create a more equal society where people possess a wide range of capabilities, with the ultimate goal being to ensure good living conditions and participation in the fundamental core areas of life.
+As safety nets, welfare states aim to help people to survive periods during which their fundamental living requirements are put under strain and subsequently to maintain their faith and confidence in the future.
+Based on a tax base derived from broad participation in paid labour, the state, its services and benefit models can compensate for the deficiencies that people encounter in life.
+The second tenet is that of investment in the capabilities of citizens thataddress wide groups of people and their abilities.25 The goal of the welfare state is then to create a more equal society where people possess a broad range of capabilities, with the ultimate goal being to ensure good living conditions and participation in the core areas of life.
 The wide distribution of these capabilities can also be seen as an important requisite for a functioning democracy where different groups of people are able to collaborate, to understand and to link different opinions and viewpoints, as well as to spontaneously and collectively solve different needs and challenges.

 The Universal Basic Services approach26 has many tie-ins with the historical development of the welfare model.
 This is reflected also in the format of its delivery, which emphasizes services produced by the public sector.
 However, there are reasons why it is worthwhile to also pinpoint assets other than public ones.
-The conversation about the role of the public provision of services has been at the core of political discussions and decision-making for decades and no clear tendency has been seen in this timeframe that would have led to, for instance, directing public expenditure to widen the array of universal basic services.
+The conversation about the role of the public provision of services has been at the centre of political discussions and decision-making for decades, and no clear tendency has been seen in this timeframe that would have led to, for instance, directing public expenditure to widen the array of universal basic services.
 There are major impasses regarding how to maintain and increase efficiency of public services and how to justify and measure their special role in comparison to services produced in other sectors.